BRUNSWICK — A transgender person who needs to use a bathroom in North Carolina may face discrimination, fear and hatred in their everyday lives.

 Members of Brunswick’s LGBT community, on the other hand, are confused by Andrade’s posters because in their opinion, Brunswick isn’t a hateful place.

-Brunswick “is a wonderful place to live, and to come out,” Michael Perkins, a Brunswick resident of 12 years who identifies as transgender, said in a phone interview.
+Brunswick “is a wonderful place to live, and to come out,” Zo Perkins, a Brunswick resident of 12 years who identifies as transgender, said in a phone interview.

 Perkins and Andrade are both regulars at Little Dog.
 Recently, Perkins brought to Andrade’s attention a July 27 post on the Facebook group Queer Exchange Maine, where a user posted a photo of the flier that immediately raised suspicion within the group.